MonoSoftware/MonoX-Sample-Solution/README.md

 - ASP.NET Profile sample WebPart
 - Popular Groups sample WebPart

-NOTE: In order to properly compile the sample soultion you will have to use MonoX CMS as an engine and to do that you need to copy the following folders into sample solution root folder:
+NOTE: In order to properly compile the sample solution you will have to use MonoX CMS as an engine and to do that you need to copy the following folders into sample solution root folder:

 - App_Themes
 - App_Templates